Multiply robust estimation for causal survival analysis with treatment noncompliance: Notation, estimands, and structural assumptions

-Under Assumption \ref{assum:3}, the principal strata membership for each individual only is partially identified.
-That is, the observed cells with $(Z=1,S=0)$ and $(Z=0,S=1)$ include only the compliers and the always high-dose takers, respectively.
+Under Assumption \ref{assum:3}, each individual's principal strata membership is only partially identified.
+That is, the observed cells with $(Z=1,S=0)$ and $(Z=0,S=1)$ include only the always low-dose takers and the always high-dose takers, respectively.
 The observed cells with $(Z=0,S=0)$ and $(Z=1,S=1)$, however, are a mixture of patients in two principal strata---the $(Z=0,S=0)$ cell consists of the always low-dose takers and the compliers, while the $(Z=1,S=1)$ cell consists of the always high-dose takers and the compliers.
-The following assumption thus is central to disentangle the latent membership within the $(Z=0,S=0)$ and $(Z=1,S=1)$ cells. \begin{assumption} (Prinicipal ignorability) For all $u\geq 0$, we have $\mathbb{P}\left(T(1)\ge u|G=a,\bfX\right)=\mathbb{P}\left(T(1)\ge u|G=c,\bfX\right)$ and $\mathbb{P}\left(T(0)\ge u|G=c,\bfX\right)=\mathbb{P}\left(T(0)\ge u|G=n,\bfX\right)$. \end{assumption} Assumption \ref{assum:4} assumes that, conditional on pre-treatment covariates, the survival functions for $T(1)$ remain the same between the always high-dose takers and the compliers conditional on covariates, and likewise, the survival functions for $T(0)$ remain the same between the always low-dose takers and the compliers \citep{jo2009use,ding2017principal}.
-This implicitly requires a sufficient set of covariates, $\bfX$, have been collected to capture the confounding between noncompliance status and the survival outcome.
+The following assumption thus is central to disentangle the latent membership within the $(Z=0,S=0)$ and $(Z=1,S=1)$ cells. \begin{assumption} (Prinicipal ignorability) For all $u\geq 0$, we have $\mathbb{P}\left(T(1)\ge u|G=a,\bfX\right)=\mathbb{P}\left(T(1)\ge u|G=c,\bfX\right)$ and $\mathbb{P}\left(T(0)\ge u|G=c,\bfX\right)=\mathbb{P}\left(T(0)\ge u|G=n,\bfX\right)$. \end{assumption} Assumption \ref{assum:4} assumes that, conditional on pre-treatment covariates, the survival functions for $T(1)$ become exchangeable between the always high-dose takers and the compliers conditional on covariates, and likewise, the survival functions for $T(0)$ become exchangeable between the always low-dose takers and the compliers \citep{jo2009use,ding2017principal}.
+This requires that a sufficient set of covariates, $\bfX$, have been collected to capture the confounding between noncompliance status and the survival outcome.
 As a pragmatic trial leveraging routinely-collected data, ADAPTABLE included patients' demographics, smoking status, medical history and aspirin use prior to randomization, which are critical in explaining the compliance patterns.
-However, since the principal ignorability is also not empirically verifiable based on the observed data itself, we will consider a sensitivity analysis strategy in Section \ref{sec:sa_pi} under assumed departure from this assumption.
+However, since the principal ignorability is also not empirically verifiable based on the observed data itself, we will explore sensitivity analysis in Section \ref{sec:sa_pi}.

 Under Assumptions \ref{assum:2}--\ref{assum:3}, Assumption \ref{assum:4} implies that

 for all $u\geq 0$.
 These two equations allow us to identify a set of conditional survival functions for the potential survival times, $T(1)$ and $T(0)$.
 For example, equation \eqref{eq:pi1} suggests that, within the observed subpopulation who were assigned to the high-dose group and also received the high dose, the compliance strata variable does not further affect $T(1)$ given pre-treatment covariates.
 Therefore the conditional survival function given the compliance status $G$, $\mathbb{P}(T(1)\ge u|G=g,Z=1,S=1,\bfX)$, simplifies to a function of the observed data only, $\mathbb{P}(T\ge u|Z=1,S=1,\bfX)$.